sourishg/sourishg.github.io/about.md

 ---

 I'm a third year undergraduate at **[IIT Kharagpur](http://www.iitkgp.ac.in)**, majoring in Mathematics and Computing.
 My research interests lie in Robotics and Computer Vision.
-Currently I'm doing a research internship on vision-based autonomy at the **Autonomous Mobile Robotics Laboratory, UMass Amherst**.

 I'm an ardent follower of Arsenal FC and I play a lot of table tennis!